margusmartsepp/margusmartsepp.github.io/Testing.md

 “When the code contains only a single ‘if’ statement and no loops or CASE statements, and its execution is not nested within the test, any single test case we run will result in 50% decision coverage.”

     Which of the following statement is correct?
     1. [ ] The statement is true.
 Any single test case provides 100% statement coverage and therefore 50% decision coverage
-    1. [ ] The statement is true.
+    1. [x] The statement is true.
 Any single test case would cause the outcome of the “if” statement to be either true or false
     1. [ ] The statement is false.
 A single test case can only guarantee 25% decision coverage in this case
     1. [ ] The statement is false.
 The statement is too broad.
 It may be correct or not, depending on the tested software

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+While the given statement is true, the explanation is not.
+The relationship between statement and decision coverage is misrepresented
+    > 1. Is correct.
+Since any test case will cause the outcome of the “if” statement to be either TRUE or FALSE, by definition we achieved 50% decision coverage
+    > 1. Is not correct.
+A single test case can give more than 25% decision coverage, this means according to the statement above always 50 % decision coverage
+    > 1. Is not correct.
+The statement is specific and always true, because each test case achieves 50 % decision coverage

 1. Which one of the following is the description of statement coverage?
     1. [ ] It is a metric, which is the percentage of test cases that have been executed
-    1. [ ] It is a metric, which is the percentage of statements in the source code that have been executed
+    1. [x] It is a metric, which is the percentage of statements in the source code that have been executed
     1. [ ] It is a metric, which is the number of statements in the source code that have been executed by test cases that are passed
     1. [ ] It is a metric, that gives a true/false confirmation if all statements are covered or not

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+Statement coverage measures the percentage of statements exercised by test cases
+    > 1. Is correct.
+Statement testing exercises the executable statements in the code.
+Statement coverage is measured as the number of statements executed by the tests divided by the total number of executable statements in the test object, normally expressed as a percentage
+    > 1. Is not correct.
+The coverage does not measure pass/fail
+    > 1. Is not correct.
+It is a metric and does not provide true/false statements

 1. Which statement about the relationship between statement coverage and decision coverage is true?
-    1. [ ] 100% decision coverage also guarantees 100% statement coverage
+    1. [x] 100% decision coverage also guarantees 100% statement coverage
     1. [ ] 100% statement coverage also guarantees 100% decision coverage
     1. [ ] 50% decision coverage also guarantees 50% statement coverage
     1. [ ] Decision coverage can never reach 100%

-1. Question #24 (1 Point)
+    > ### Explanation / Rationale
+    > 1. Is correct.
+The statement is true.
+Achieving 100% decision coverage guarantees 100% statement coverage
+    > 1. Is not correct.
+The statement is false because achieving 100 % statement coverage does not in any case mean that the decision coverage is 100%
+    > 1. Is not correct.
+The statement is false because we can only do statements about 100% values
+    > 1. Is not correct.
+The statement is false

-For which of the following situations is exploratory testing suitable?
+1. For which of the following situations is exploratory testing suitable?
     1. [ ] When time pressure requires speeding up the execution of tests already specified
     1. [ ] When the system is developed incrementally, and no test charter is available
-    1. [ ] When testers are available who have enough knowledge of similar applications and technologies
+    1. [x] When testers are available who have enough knowledge of similar applications and technologies
     1. [ ] When an advanced knowledge of the system already exists, and evidence is to be if it should be tested intensively

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+Exploratory testing is not suitable to speed up tests, which are already specified.
+It is most useful when there are few or inappropriate specified requirements or significant time pressure on testing
+    > 1. Is not correct.
+The absence of a test charter, which may have been derived from the test analysis, is a poor precondition for the use of exploratory testing
+    > 1. Is correct.
+Exploratory tests should be performed by experienced testers with knowledge of similar applications and technologies
+    > 1. Is not correct.
+Explorative testing alone is not suitable to provide evidence that the test was very intensive, instead the evidence is provided in combination with other test methods

 1. An employee’s bonus is to be calculated.
 It cannot be negative, but it can be calculated down to zero.
 The bonus is based on the length of employment:
+    ```
     • Less than or equal to 2 years
     • More than 2 years but less than 5 years
     • 5 to 10 years inclusively
     • Longer than 10 years
+    ```
     What is the minimum number of test cases required to cover all valid equivalence partitions for calculating the bonus?
     1. [ ] 3
     1. [ ] 5
     1. [ ] 2
-    1. [ ] 4
+    1. [x] 4

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+One too few (see the four correct partitions in the correct answer)
+    > 1. Is not correct.
+One too much (see the four correct partitions in the correct answer)
+    > 1. Is not correct.
+Two too few (see the four correct partitions in the correct answer)
+    > 1. Is correct.
+The 4 equivalence partitions correspond to the description in the question, i.e., at least one test case must be created for each equivalence partition:
+    >
+    >     1. Equivalence partition: 0 ≤ employment time ≤ 2
+    >     2. Equivalence partition: 2 < employment time < 5
+    >     3. Equivalence partition: 5 ≤ employment time ≤ 10
+    >     4. Equivalence partition: 10 < employment time

 1. A speed control and reporting system has the following characteristics:

-• If you drive 50 km/h or less, nothing will happen.
+    * If you drive 50 km/h or less, nothing will happen.
-• If you drive faster than 50 km/h, but no more than 55 km/h, you will be warned.
+    * If you drive faster than 50 km/h, but no more than 55 km/h, you will be warned.
-• If you drive faster than 55 km/h but not more than 60 km/h, you will be fined.
+    * If you drive faster than 55 km/h but not more than 60 km/h, you will be fined.
-• If you drive faster than 60 km/h, your driving license will be suspended.
+    * If you drive faster than 60 km/h, your driving license will be suspended.
-• The speed in km/h is available to the system as an integer value.
+    * The speed in km/h is available to the system as an integer value.

     Which would be the most likely set of values (km/h) identified by applying the boundary value analysis, where only the values on the boundaries of the equivalence classes are selected?
     1. [ ] 0, 49, 50, 54, 59, 60
     1. [ ] 50, 55, 60
     1. [ ] 49, 50, 54, 55, 60, 62
-    1. [ ] 50, 51, 55, 56, 60, 61
+    1. [x] 50, 51, 55, 56, 60, 61

+    > ### Explanation / Rationale
+    > The following partitions can be identified:
+    > * <= 50, boundary value 50
+    > * 51 – 55 boundary values 51, 55
+    > * 56 – 60 boundary values 56, 60
+    > * &gt;= 61 boundary value 61
+    >
+    > Boundary value according to glossary V.3.2: A minimum or maximum value of an ordered equivalence partition.
+    >
+    > Thus:
+    > 1. Is not correct.
+Does not include all necessary boundary values, but it includes additional values: 0, 49, and 59, which are not boundary values in this equivalence partition
+    > 1. Is not correct.
+Does not include all necessary boundary values.
+51 and 55 are missing
+    > 1. Is not correct.
+Does not include necessary boundary values but it includes additional values: 49, 62, and 54, which are not boundary values in this equivalence partition
+    > 1. Is correct. includes all necessary boundary values

 1. A company's employees are paid bonuses if they work more than a year in the company and achieve a target which is individually agreed before.
 These facts can be shown in a decision table: